Abraham Kuyper: Religious life

 In May 1862, he was declared eligible for the ministry and 1863 he accepted a call to become minister for the Dutch Reformed Church for the town of Beesd.
 In the same year he married Johanna Hendrika Schaay (1842–1899).
 They had five sons and three daughters.
 In 1864 he began corresponding with the anti-revolutionary MP Guillaume Groen van Prinsterer, who heavily influenced his political and theological views (see below).

 Around 1866, he began to sympathise with the orthodox tendency within the Dutch Reformed Church.
-He was inspired by the robust reformed faith of Pietje Balthus, a single woman in her early 30s, the daughter of a miller.
+He was inspired by the robust reformed faith of Pietje Baltus, a single woman in her early 30s, the daughter of a miller.
 He began to oppose the centralization in the church, the role of the King and began to plead for the separation of church and state.

 In 1867, Kuyper was asked to become minister for the parish in Utrecht and he left Beesd.
 In 1870 he was asked to come to Amsterdam.
 In 1871 he began to write for the De Heraut (The Herald).

 In 1872, he founded his own paper, De Standaard (The Standard).
 This paper laid the foundation for the network of Reformed organisation (the Reformed pillar), which Kuyper founded.

 Doleantie

 In 1886, Kuyper led an exodus from the Dutch Reformed Church.
 He grieved the loss of Reformed distinctives within the State Church, which no longer required office bearers to agree to the Reformed standards which had once been foundational.

 Kuyper and the consistory of Amsterdam insisted that both ministers and church members subscribe to the Reformed confessions.
-This was appealed to Classis, and Kuyper, along with about 80 members of the Amsterdam consistory, were suspended in Dec.
-1885.
+This was appealed to Classis, and Kuyper, along with about 80 members of the Amsterdam consistory, were suspended in December 1885.
 This was appealed to the provincial synod, which upheld the ruling in a 1 July 1886 ruling.